-Get the full low-down on how Track & Field operates in the US College athletics system – from start to finish!
+Get the full low-down on the College Track & Field system in the USA – from start to finish!

 Track & Field at College is huge!
 So, we will try and break down exactly what is involved and explain how you could become an athlete in the USA!

 A surprising number of the most elite track and field athletes in the world have come through the US College ranks!
-Avove all, Track & Field at College really is a fantastic platform for those who are determined to fully invest themselves and develop as competitors every single day.
+Above all, Track & Field at College really is a fantastic platform for those who are determined to fully invest in themselves and develop as competitors every single day.
 In terms of getting recruited to a Track & Field program, the process can differ from many other sports as video and other marketing material is less necessary.
-Instead, college coaches assess your competitive level based on your personal best times/distances and statistics.
+Instead, College coaches assess your competitive level based on your personal best times/distances and statistics.
 As a result, it is often more simple to predict exactly what kind of level and scholarship you may qualify for.

 HOW MUCH SCHOLARSHIP FUNDING IS AVAILABLE?

 There are different rules regarding scholarship depending on the level and/or organisation at which your college competes.
 We will explain further below:

 - 312 schools in NCAA D1 offer Track & Field.
 They can award a maximum of 18 scholarships to women’s athletes and 12.6 scholarships to men’s athletes.

 - 179 schools in NCAA D2 offer Track & Field.
 They can award a maximum of 12.6 scholarships to both women’s and men’s athletes.

 - 284 schools in NCAA D3 offer Track & Field.
 But, they do not offer any athletic scholarships, only academic scholarships.